-- 1. know a bit about electronics, or - 2. have a friend who knows a bit about electronics - 3. can get to YouTube to watch a video about the assembly process
+- 1. know a bit about electronics, or - 2. have a friend who knows a bit about electronics - 3. can get to YouTube to watch a few helpful videos about the assembly process

 Tools You'll Need

 You'll need the following tools to update your Stereo 120: